 Wow, talk about vocal!
-Watch this Balinese kitty get a human’s attention:
+Listen to this Balinese kitty:

 5. Where to Adopt a Balinese Cat

 Purebred cats like the Balinese do occasionally end up in shelters and rescues.
 Start with our pet search and select the “cats” tab to find one near you.

 If you contact a Balinese breeder, be watchful for signs that the breeder is running a kitten mill.